 This is the second email that should terrorize your difficult boss.
 He knows what he has done, and now it’s time to pay him back.
 You can’t do it in an unprofessional way.
 Thus you need to take this course and maintain email documentation.
 In the meantime, keep all the records (of the behavior of your difficult boss) handy.

 In most of cases, there would be no action taken against your difficult boss.
 Why?
 Because quite often management thinks that your difficult boss is more valuable than you.
 It can be true because, in the practical sense, all management cares about is the higher ROI, not what an employee feels because of the inhuman behaviors of a difficult boss.
 In that case, you have the last option open.
 But before that, you need to do something meaningful.

 Talk to management

 If you follow the above steps faithfully, you won’t have a problem of leaving the job and joining a new job because you already took steps to ensure that you have a job in your hand before talking to management about your difficult boss.
-The best thing about quitting is if it can be done on time, your organization would understand your value.
-That doesn’t mean you need to take revenge and need to misappropriate their data and information.
+The best thing about quitting is if it can be done on time, your organization will understand your value.
+That doesn’t mean you need to take revenge and misappropriate their data and information.

 Simply give your resignation right away and mention that the reason for leaving is not your inability to deal with it, but a difficult boss at work who never wants to change and management, which doesn’t value their employees.
 Make sure all your dues are properly paid up, and you don’t have any concerns about your future prospect.
 Do it tactically and according to your situation.
 But don’t be timid.
 Be upfront and leave the organization by holding your head high.